|

 any matches such as: abc, abcabc, abcabcabc.
 A

-similar grep statement would be: grep abc file.txt./[aeiouAEIOU]/Would match any word with a vowel in it (which I believe are all words in the English language, except for those containing "y").
+./[aeiouAEIOU]/Would match any word with a vowel in it (which I believe are all words in the English language, except for those containing "y").
 Notice character classes begin and end with brackets,

-[ ]./[a-zA-Z0-9]/Would match any alphanumeric "word".
+./[a-zA-Z0-9]/Would match any alphanumeric "word".
 If you wanted to match a literal -, you must escape it by using the backslash, \.

 /[.\n]/Would match ALL characters, because you specified a period and then a newline.
 You can also negate character classes by placing a circumflex inside of the character class: